 Idiot Kid: “I can’t, I just can’t”

 Idiot Firefighter: “You can’t do that, it’s impossible!”

 Idiot Parent: “Those are my children, I have to try.”

 Repeat those two exchanges for about ninety minutes and you’ve got the Crystal Inferno in a nutshell.

-What is so depressing is that this movie is not even as good your average piece of crap from the SyFy Channel and the rare fleeting moments of a decent effect shots is constantly overshadowed by the terrible acting and awful script.
-I’m a bit of connoisseur of disaster films, good and bad alike, and this one is just too painful to even recommend to fans of the genre.
+What is so depressing is that this movie is not even as good as your average piece of crap from the SyFy Channel and the rare fleeting moments of a decent effect shot are constantly overshadowed by the terrible acting and awful script.
+I’m a bit of a connoisseur of disaster films, good and bad alike, but this one is just too painful to even recommend to fans of the genre.

 • We first meet the Bronson children as they toss a Frisbee back and forth, from about five feet away from each other.